Beber54/StreetHistory/README.md

 - Notifications (Toasts)

 ## Usage
+- Fork this repository
+- Clone it on your own computer
+- Open it with Android Studio
+- Execute, modify, ...

 ## Personal PHP API
 A personal PHP API has been used to link the remote database and the Android application.<br>